FFmpeg/FFV1/ffv1.md

 : The smallest addressable representation of a color in a Frame.
 It is composed of one or more Samples.

 MSB:
-: Most Significant Bit, the bit that can cause the largest change in magnitude of the Symbol.
+: Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.

 VLC:
 : Variable Length Code, a code that maps source symbols to a variable number of bits.